Sachi-27/Multilingual-NLP/README.md

 > **Cross-lingual Transfer Dynamics in BLOOMZ: Insights into Multilingual Generalization**
 > *Sabyasachi Samantaray and Preethi Jyothi, MRL 2025, EMNLP (ACL Anthology: [2025.mrl-main.4](https://aclanthology.org/2025.mrl-main.4/))*

+## 🧭 About
+The core idea is to analyze how multilingual models (like BLOOMZ) adapt to cross lingual transfer after instruction tuning.
+We do this using multilingual logit lens probing  across decoder layers.
+Using logit lens, the project aimed to uncover whether multilingual alignment is uniform across languages or influenced by certain triggers.

+Key insights from the paper
+- Latent suppression of interfering languages in instruction-tuned models improves performance in the target language.
+For example, fine-tuning on just 103 Russian machine-translated samples more than doubles Odia XQuAD performance.
+- Self-instruction tuning often degrades performance due to overgeneration, except for extremely low-resource languages like Odia.
+For short-span QA tasks, self-instruction leads to unnecessary verbose outputs.
+- Instruction tuning in high-resource languages is not always beneficial for non-English-centric multilingual models.
+- Higher data quality in training datasets leads to better cross-lingual transfer and downstream performance.

 ---

 ## 📂 Repository Structure